Frequently Asked Questions

 There is metered parking downtown including on our block Monday through Friday between 9 a.m. and 6 p.m.
 It costs $25 cents for every nine minutes.
-Only use if for short-term parking because if you underestimate how long you need to park, when the meter expires you will almost surely get a $20 citation.
-On weekends on-street parking at meter is free but in the downtown core it can be challenging finding an empty spot.
+Expired meters risk a $20 citation.
+On Saturday on-street parking at a meter in the downtown core is free but there is a two-hour limit.

-On weekdays, If you want to park for free and don't mind walking between three to six blocks, on-street parking is free on 4th Avenue and its side streets east of Cordova Street.
-Where is Cordova Street?
-Here's how to find it: The first letter of each name of the street east of A St corresponds with the sequence in the alphabet.
+On weekdays If you want to park for free and don't mind walking between four or more blocks, on-street parking is free on 4th Avenue and its side streets east of Cordova Street.
+How far away is Cordova Street?
+Answer: The first letter of each name of the street east of A St corresponds with the sequence in the alphabet.
 So, east of A, Barrow, Cordova, Denali, Eagle, Fairbanks, Gambell, Hydra, Ingra etc.

 3. Can I exchange the bike I rented for a different type later in the day/week?

 Yes.
 Exchange one type of bike for another type at any time.
 If you want to go mountain biking in the morning and road biking in the afternoon, no problem.
 This policy sometimes tips the balance between renting for two weeks, buying a bike in Anchorage, or bringing your own bike from home.

 4. Can I bring my own pedals and shoes?